my1396/R-Notes/docs/0200-RMarkdown.md

 ---
 ```

-If you need to specify options when loading the package, you can add a second level to the list and provide the options as a list, e.g.,
+If you need to **specify options** when loading the package, you can add a sub-level to the list and provide the options as a list, e.g.,

 ```r
 output: